-The parties can supplement their statements throughout this phase.
+The parties can supplement their statements throughout this phase for example by supplementing, clarifying, or correcting them.
+However, supplements to the complaint should be kept within the frames of the original complaint.
+This means that in the middle of the complaint process one cannot plead with entirely new issues but the supplements to the complaint need to be connected to the issues presented in the original complaint.
 If the parties do supplement their statements, the information is to be sent both to the registry of the Ministry of Economic Affairs and Employment and to the email address mentioned above.
+The NCP will inform parties by which date supplements need to be submitted to the NCP.